 For years, the film’s excessive use of stock footage has been a repeated criticism from fans and critics.
 It’s true that the monster battles on Monster Island are, in fact, recycled scenes lifted – in their entirety – from Ebirah Horror of the Deep (1966) and Son of Godzilla (1967).
 To grasp why this footage was employed to such an extent, one needs to recognise the industrial context in which this film was made.

 Toho had seen diminishing ticket sales for its prior Godzilla films, and All Monsters Attack was the culmination of a decade of decline.
 Reflecting the demographic shift in Godzilla’s audience, All Monsters Attack was released through the first Toho Champions Festival.
 This recurring children’s entertainment festival would – in years to come – see older Toho titles (such as 1961’s Mothra and 1965’s Invasion of Astro-Monster) re-released, re-edited with shorter run times.
 These films would be paired with cartoons and, later in the early ‘70s, episodes of Tsuburaya Productions’ Return of Ultraman and Mirrorman television shows.
-While prior Godzilla titles had first received their own theatrical releases, All Monsters Attack opened directly through the festival; and this trend would continue for the subsequent Godzilla films until 1975.
+While prior Godzilla titles had first received their own theatrical releases, All Monsters Attack opened directly through the festival.
+This trend would continue for the subsequent Godzilla films until 1975.

 Behind the scenes at Toho, things had also changed.
 Eiji Tsuburaya, special effects mastermind behind Toho’s golden-age of sci-fi fantasies, was succumbing to illness; he would pass away not long after the film’s release.
 The credit he receives for special effects is more honorary than anything else.
 Director Honda supervised the special effects work himself with Teruyoshi Nakano, the film’s assistant special effects director.
 Shinichi Sekizawa, who had penned some of the most imaginative stories of the series, was beginning to bemoan a lack of new ideas.
 To top it off, producer Tomoyuki Tanaka had actively tried to think of an angle which would allow older footage to be incorporated.
 Indeed, Sekizawa notes how Tanaka had asked him to produce a script based on “bits and pieces” of other films.
 Not one to disappoint, Sekizawa complied.